-Uncertainty of Exploitation Success.
+Uncertainty of exploitation success.
 Uncertainty of exploitation success goes to the question of "did the attacker succeed in this step?".
 Even if all the prerequisites are satisfied and the attacker indeed launches the attack, the attack is not guarenteed to succeed.
 The success likelihood of an attack mainly depends on the exploit difficulty of vulnerabilities.
-For some vulnerabilities, usable exploit code is already publicly available.
+For some vulnerabilities, usable exploit code is already publicly available and the exploitation can be easy.
 While for some other vulnerabilities, the exploit is still in the proof-of-concept stage and no successful exploit has been demonstrated.
+Exploiting such vulnerabilities from scratch should be fairly difficult.
 Therefore, the exploit difficulty of a vulnerability can be used to derive the CPT table of an exploitation.
-For example, if the exploit difficulty for the vulnerability in Fig. 5 is very high, the probability for Node 14 when all parent nodes are true could be assigned as very low, such as 0.3.
+For example, if the exploit difficulty for the vulnerability in Figure 5 is very high, the probability for Node 14 when all parent nodes are true could be assigned as very low, such as 0.3.
 If in the future a public exploit code is made available for this vulnerability, the probability for Node 14 may be changed to a higher value accordingly.

-The National Vulnerability Database (NVD) [25] maintains a CVSS [26] scoring system for all CVE [27] vulnerabilities.
+The National Vulnerability Database (NVD) [33] maintains a CVSS [34] scoring system for all CVE [35] vulnerabilities.
 In CVSS, Access Complexity (AC) is a metric that describes the exploit complexity of a vulnerability using values of "high", "medium", "low".
-Hence the AC metric can be employed to derive CPT tables of exploitations and model the uncertainty of exploitation success.
+Hence the AC metric can be employed to derive CPT tables of exploitations and model the uncertainty of exploitation success [30].
+For example, the parameters in CPT table for Node 14 can be determined according to the corresponding AC value of the involved vulnerability.

-Uncertainty of Evidence.
+Uncertainty of evidence.
 Evidence is the key factor for BN to function.
 In BN, uncertainties are indicated with probabilities of related nodes.
 Each node describes a real or hypothetical event, such as "attacker can execute code on Web Server", or "a stealthy bridge exists between virtual machine A and B", etc. Evidence is collected to reduce uncertainty and calculate the probabilities of these events.
 According to the uncertainty types mentioned above, evidence is also classified into three types: evidence for stealthy bridges existence, evidence for attacker action, and evidence for exploitation success.
 Whenever a piece of evidence is observed, it is assigned to one of the above evidence types to support the corresponding event.
 This is done by adding evidence as the children nodes to the event nodes.
 For example, an IDS alert about a large number of login attempts can be regarded as evidence of attacker action, showing that an attacker could have tried to launch an attack.
-This evidence is then added as the child node to an AAN, as exemplified in Fig. 7.
-For another example, the alert "system log is deleted" given by Tripwire [28] can be the child of the node "attacker can execute code", showing that an exploit has been successfully achieved.
+This evidence is then added as the child node to an AAN, as exemplified in Figure 7.
+For another example, the alert "system log is deleted" given by Tripwire [36] can be the child of the node 'attacker can execute code", showing that an exploit has been successfully achieved.